kumahq/kuma-website/app/docs/dev/deployments/stand-alone.md

 ## About

-This is the simplest deployment mode for Kuma, and the default one.
+This is the simplest deployment mode for {{site.mesh_product_name}}, and the default one.

 * **Control plane**: There is one deployment of the control plane that can be scaled horizontally.
 * **Data plane proxies**: The data plane proxies connect to the control plane regardless of where they are deployed.
 * **Service Connectivity**: Every data plane proxy must be able to connect to every other data plane proxy regardless of where they are being deployed.

-This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be established directly to every other data plane proxy.
+This mode implies that we can deploy {{site.mesh_product_name}} and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be established directly to every other data plane proxy.

 <center>
 <img src="/assets/images/docs/0.6.0/flat-diagram.png" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>